 SEA SCOUT SHIP 25 CABIN BOY & CABIN GIRL PROGRAM

 In the old days, when square-rigged tall ships ruled the seas, Cabin Boys were some of the youngest people aboard boats.
-The primary task that was given to them was to become familiar with the sails and lines and the use of each in all sorts of weather.
+The primary task that was given to them was to become familiar with the sails and lines and to learn the use of each in all sorts of weather.
 They would even begin to stand watch like other crewmen or act as helmsman in good weather, holding the wheel to keep the ship steady on her course.
 In other words, they were tasked with learning how to sail.

 If you are interested in becoming a Cabin Boy or Cabin Girl, please email the Ship at email@example.com.